Guardant Health (NASDAQ:GH) Releases FY 2021 Earnings Guidance

-Guardant Health (NASDAQ:GH) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Guardant Health (NASDAQ:GH) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $360 million-$370 million, compared to the consensus revenue estimate of $367.76 million.

-Guardant Health (NASDAQ:GH) last issued its earnings results on Wednesday, February 24th.
-The company reported ($0.94) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.44) by ($0.50).
-Guardant Health had a negative net margin of 67.14% and a negative return on equity of 19.22%.
-The business had revenue of $78.32 million during the quarter, compared to analyst estimates of $77.75 million.
-As a group, equities analysts predict that Guardant Health will post -2.09 EPS for the current fiscal year.
+Guardant Health (NASDAQ:GH) last released its quarterly earnings results on Thursday, May 6th.
+The company reported ($0.49) EPS for the quarter, topping the consensus estimate of ($0.82) by $0.33.
+The business had revenue of $78.67 million during the quarter, compared to analyst estimates of $74.28 million.
+Guardant Health had a negative return on equity of 19.22% and a negative net margin of 67.14%.
+The company’s quarterly revenue was up 16.5% on a year-over-year basis.
+During the same period last year, the business posted ($0.29) earnings per share.
+As a group, sell-side analysts expect that Guardant Health will post -2.09 EPS for the current fiscal year.

-In related news, Director Stanley J. Meresman sold 4,934 shares of the business’s stock in a transaction dated Wednesday, February 10th.
-The shares were sold at an average price of $162.71, for a total value of $802,811.14.
-Following the completion of the transaction, the director now owns 8,993 shares of the company’s stock, valued at approximately $1,463,251.03.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, COO Amirali Talasaz sold 201,861 shares of the business’s stock in a transaction dated Friday, February 5th.
-The shares were sold at an average price of $161.76, for a total transaction of $32,653,035.36.
-Following the completion of the transaction, the chief operating officer now directly owns 2,380,745 shares of the company’s stock, valued at approximately $385,109,311.20.
+In other news, Director Samir Kaul sold 5,000 shares of the stock in a transaction on Wednesday, May 5th.
+The shares were sold at an average price of $142.85, for a total transaction of $714,250.00.
+Following the completion of the sale, the director now owns 4,059 shares of the company’s stock, valued at $579,828.15.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Stanley J. Meresman sold 4,934 shares of Guardant Health stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $133.01, for a total transaction of $656,271.34.
+Following the completion of the sale, the director now owns 8,993 shares of the company’s stock, valued at approximately $1,196,158.93.
 The disclosure for this sale can be found here.
-Insiders sold a total of 715,360 shares of company stock worth $113,296,292 over the last quarter.
+Insiders have sold 419,178 shares of company stock worth $65,042,089 in the last quarter.
 Insiders own 13.00% of the company’s stock.

 Guardant Health, Inc, a precision oncology company, provides blood tests, data sets, and analytics in the United States and internationally.
 The company offers Guardant360, Guardant360 CDx, and GuardantOMNI liquid biopsy-based tests for advanced stage cancer; and GuardantINFORM, an in-silico research platform that comprise a clinical-genomic liquid biopsy dataset of advanced cancer patients.